What is specialist disability accommodation?

-You might also be able to live in SDA by yourself if that option best meets your needs and circumstances.
+You might also be able to live in SDA by yourself if that option best meets your disability support needs and situation.

-It doesn’t include the services or support you might get in your home.
+It doesn’t include the services or support you might get in your home that relate to your disability support needs.

 Most participants don’t need to live in SDA.
-People who live in SDA have extremely high needs and need to live in very specialised homes, usually with high levels of person-to-person support.
+People who live in SDA need to live in specialised homes, usually with very high levels of person-to-person support.

-If you have a home and living goal we’ll help you explore your options to pursue this goal.
+If you have a home and living goal, we’ll help you explore what options are right for you.

 We’ll start by getting you to complete the Home and Living Supports Request Form.